samfar5161/simple_caesar_cipher/README.md

     - Takes a string of encrypted text and a key.
 Returns decrypted text.

 4. Bruteforce Decrypt Text
     - Takes a string of encrypted text as the only argument.
 Decrypts the text 26 times with every possible key.
 Outputs all 26 decryptions.

-2 additional functions have been added to deal with uppercase characters during the encryption/decryption process.
-They are called in the encrypt and decrypt methods.
-There is definitely a better way to handle this issue, but currently this works.
+* added 3/16

-1. get uppercase character index
+5. get uppercase character index
     - returns a list of where the uppercase characters are located in the text string so that they can be corrected by their index

-2. apply uppercase index
+6. apply uppercase index
     - makes the modifications.